barcodebuddy/barcodebuddy.github.io/README.md

 &nbsp;

 ### Color Balance
 Calculates proportion of each nucleotide per position.
-If at least 10% for each base in a "best" pair listed below is present, it will be unannotated for "best".
-Otherwise if at least 10% for each base in a "better" pair is present, it will be annotated in yellow for "okay".
 If at least 66% of the total bases at that position are a combination considered particularly poor, it will be annotated dark red for "very poor".
-Otherwise, if no "best" or "better" pair for that instrument is present with at least 10% per base, it will be annotated light red for "poor".
+Otherwise, if at least 17% for each base in a "best" pair listed below is present, it will be left unannotated for "best".
+If neither "very poor" nor "best", then if at least 17% for each base in a "better" pair is present, it will be annotated in yellow for "okay".
+Lastly, if none of the above apply, it will be annotated light red for "poor".

+The bases can be hovered over to display the per-nucleotide proportions, rounded to two decimal points.

 ##### MiSeq:
 Best: AG, AT, CG, CT